Strangemother/Virtual-Operating-Layer/docs/root-monolith/phase-0.md

 Within VOL terminology this requires a

 + (system core) monolith
++ CPUs
++ The FS
 + a range of root internal membranes
-+ The FS
 + _"Cells"_ connected to membranes (mesh.md)